Octanis1/Octanis1-dev-box/README.md

 -----
 1. Clone this repo, `cd` into it.
 2. `vagrant up`
 	- Creates the VM.
-The first time you do this, setup will take about an 30min and ~10GB of disk space.
+The first time you do this, setup will take about 30min and ~10GB of disk space.
 While it is installing, do not use the VM!
+Use this command to start the VM whenever you need it.
 3. `vagrant ssh`
 	- SSH into the VM.
 4. Use the GUI window (for FreeCAD, KiCAD, etc.).
 Login with vagrant / vagrant.